 Ledger Nano X

-It is one of the most diverse support for different cryptocurrencies with 1184 assets supported.
+It is one of the most diverse support for different cryptocurrencies with over 1800 assets supported.
 Many cryptocurrencies like Vechain (VET) or NEO are not found on the Model T or KeepKey, making Ledger the only hardware wallet available for many coins.

 Trezor Model T